Death is a part of life, there’s no way around it. It hits differently though when someone we love, honor, and admire passes away.

 Whether we realize it or not, we can find solutions to most of our problems in the lives of those who came before us.
 Especially those who demonstrated an ability to succeed under the most unusual and demoralizing circumstances.

-They have laid various blueprints for success, and if we really wanted to show how much we loved them, we would use them.
+They have laid various blueprints for success, and if we really wanted to show how much we loved them, we would use the blueprint.

 Our heroes are not truly “gone”, they live through us.
 All we have to do is follow their energy, embody their character, work ethic, passion, intelligence and dedication.